 My husband and I have just celebrated our 30th anniversary in July.
 As we reflect back on our married years we can see the faithfulness of God through many difficult times and the many, many blessings we have received.
+Each step of our life has been directed by God and has been preparing us for this move.

 We are a family of 10 living in the beautiful, northern part of Lancaster County.
 Our home is on several acres which we share with Bernese Mountain Dogs and Nigerian Dwarf Milking goats.
 God has blessed us with 8 children, 4 boys and 4 girls, ages 28-8 years old.
 Our second child, Jordan, was born with Classic Maple Syrup Disease, a recessive genetic disease, commonly found in the Old Order Mennonite Community and the most severe mutation of this disease.
 It is an extremely, difficult disease to manage and is controlled by diet and costly prescription formula.
 As his mother, I needed to become a dietitian overnight to be able to care for my child.
 Many a day was spent in doctor offices and in the hospital due to elevated blood levels from illnesses, broken bones, and dietary adjustments.
 Much care had to be given to prevent brain edema and severe damage from elevated levels.
 Around two years of age, Jordan spent several months in the hospital with health complications and was the first MSD child to survive severe cerebral brain edema.
 His complications became so severe that our only alternative was to apply for a research medication from NIH.
 Jordan was the 132nd person in the United States to receive this medication with very good success.
 Our third child, Wendy, was born with a Cleft lip and Alveolar Cleft requiring multiple surgeries and braces.
 This required learning a totally new set of doctors, surgeons, and hospital but God was with us each step of the way.